 Please join us in welcoming Professor Thomas Ryan to our August testing event.
 This will be Professor Ryan’s first visit to our school, and we are excited to have him here!

 Professor Ryan has received training in Tae Kwon Do, Karate, Kodokan Judo, and Kodenkan Danzan Ryu Jujitsu.
-He has also studied Escrima, Wing Chun, Judo, Aikido, boxing, wrestline, Karate, Lua, Philippino knife, Kun Tao Silat de Thouars, and other styles of jujitsu.
+He has also studied Escrima, Wing Chun, Judo, Aikido, boxing, wrestling, Karate, Lua, Filipino knife, Kun Tao Silat de Thouars, and other styles of jujitsu.

 In addition to his martial arts studies, Professor Ryan is also a Certified Okazaki Restorative Massage Therapist, a distinction he earned in 1985 from the American Judo and Jujitsu Federation’s Okazaki Restorative Massage program.
 He has built upon this by earning his Okazaki Massage Instructor Certificate in 1988, his Massage Therapist Instructor certification from the Human Touch School of the Healing Arts in 1990, and has been a Certified Instructor with American Organization for Bodywork Therapies of Asia (AOBTA) since 1993.